Academany/fabzero/README.md

 [Go to Pre Academy 2017 students archive](http://preacademy.fabcloud.io/preacademy2017)

 ## Third iteration: Pre Academy 2018
-The third iteration of Pre Academy is planned to be tutored by Francisco Sanchez, Fiore Basile and Sibu Saman in late 2017-Early 2018 in Amman, Jordan to a number of participants of Hussein Technical University and the Crown Prince Foundation.
-Successful students will obtain a certificate issued by Fab Academy X during [Fab14](http://fab14.fabevent.org) in France.
+The third iteration of Pre Academy was tutored by Francisco Sanchez, Fiore Basile and Sibu Saman in late 2017-Early 2018 in Amman, Jordan to a number of participants of Hussein Technical University and the Crown Prince Foundation.
+Successful students will a certificate issued by Fab Academy X during [Fab14](http://fab14.fabevent.org) in France.

 [Go to Pre Academy 2018 students archive](http://preacademy.fabcloud.io/preacademy2018/)

 # Questions and comments
-If you have questions or inquiries about the course content please do not hesitate to raise an issue or contact me (Francisco): hola [at] beachlab [dot] org.
+This repository is maintaned and updated by Francisco Sanchez.
+If you have questions or inquiries about the course content please do not hesitate to raise an issue or contact me francisco [at] fabfoundation [dot] org.
 Happy to help!